-Many forms of shamanic healing and shamanic counselling work very well remotely including working with song.
+Many forms of shamanic healing, shamanic counselling and systemic ritual work very well remotely including working with song.
 Due to the current pandemic all appointments are being offered remotely via Zoom, Skype, WhatsApp or phone.
 You are welcome to contact me to see if remote work is possible for what you are seeking help with at this time.

 When sung with an open heart and a clear intent, shamanic songs open the gateway between the worlds and enable us to be the walker between them.
 It is not necessary to sing in tune or to have a beautiful voice to work with shamanic song.
 The intention of the song and the ability to get out of the way to allow the power to flow through us on song is what is important.